zaschiff/GolangTheCompleteBootcamp/README.md

 ##### PassMulti

 An a more robust version of the Passme project.
 While this project ufnction in identical fashion, it has the ability to validate two different users, rather than a single user.

+##### PartOfDays

+A simple execution of a switch statement to part the days into a specific greeting message.
+It takes the curent hour of the computer and prints the appropriate response.

 ##### Exercise1Section4